...you have a huge heart & an intensely introspective mind

 communication, so i very rarely send unsolicited messages.
 The most

-likely way to reach me on here is to say hello (i am open to
+likely way to reach me on here is to say hello.***

-The person i'm looking for is really (perhaps neurotically)
+The partner i'm looking for is really (perhaps neurotically)

 good (careful, authentic, reliable, brave, loyal,